jon-jacky/Piety/doc/structure.md

   repository just as a convenience, and any application may be removed or separated out to a different repository in the future.

+- None of the Piety operating system modules in *piety*, *console*, or anywhere else depend on any application modules.

 - The modules in the *scripts* directory run applications as tasks or jobs under Piety.
 These scripts typically use modules from the *piety*, *console*, and application directories.
 They